badges/awesome-badges/CONTRIBUTING.md

    welcomed.
 5. Projects which are of historical interest and not actively maintained may only be listed only in the _graveyard_ section.
-6. As this list matures, project reserves the right to revise these guidelines, and to add or remove resources at its discretion.
+6. As this list matures, we reserve the right to revise these guidelines, and to add or remove resources at its discretion.

 [code of conduct]: ./CODE_OF_CONDUCT.md